jaimetur/PhotoMigrator/help/5-icloud-takeout.md

 - This feature does not require Google Takeout or GPTH.
 - `Memories` is optional because exports can contain thousands of memory CSV files.
+- `Photo Details.csv` files are interpreted per export folder, which avoids mixing assets that share the same basename across different iCloud export blocks.
-- If the export contains the same basename multiple times, PhotoMigrator tries to disambiguate using `fileChecksum`.
+- If the export contains the same basename multiple times inside the same export block, PhotoMigrator tries to disambiguate using `fileChecksum`.
 - If Apple exports multiple files with the same basename and there is not enough metadata to disambiguate album membership, some album reconstruction cases can still be ambiguous.

 ## Related sources